 2 minute read

-In my therapy practice, I often meet people who have so much creative potential and desire to develop it, nevertheless, the everyday life and work doesn’t permit them.
+In my therapy practice, I often meet people who have so much creative potential and desire to develop it, nevertheless, everyday life and work don’t permit them.
 I call them artists without a craft.

-Just as rebels without a cause, theses artists feel the desire to create, but usually don’t know where to start.
+Just as rebels without a cause, these artists feel the desire to create but usually don’t know where to start.
 But being creative doesn’t mean that you are a genius in some artistic field.

 Even if the goal is personal improvement or improvement in the way you present your business, creativity-enhancing practices are the core of the development of autotelic personality – a way of perceiving learning, working, and creating not as means, but as a goal and enjoyment.